• Views 27

 Synopsis

-• This piece of art gives a now-and-future view of how climate change will affect the appearance of a beautiful mountain in Washington.
+• This piece of art gives a now-and-future view of how climate change will affect the appearance of Mount Baker in Washington.

 • This piece is accompanied by a detailed explanation from the artist, which will enhance student understanding.